-Creating your word problem generator using Calc spreadsheet
+Creating your word problem generator using spreadsheet applications

-Word problems are one of the essential tools in teaching science and mathematics.
-Students are more likely to appreciate the connection of their lessons to real life scenarios rather than solving them in purely abstract concepts.
-Kindergarden students more enjoy the lessons with one apple plus one apple rather than just plain one plus one.
-High school students will more appreciate problems about two airplanes from same airport heading to different destination rather than using the Law of Cosine on some plane triangle drawn on the board.
+Word problems are essential in teaching science and mathematics.
+Students are more likely to appreciate the connection of their lessons to real-life scenarios rather than solving them in purely abstract concepts.
+Kindergarten students enjoy the lessons more with one apple plus one apple rather than just plain one plus one.
+High school students will more appreciate problems about two airplanes from the same airport heading to different destinations rather than using the Law of Cosine on a triangle drawn on the board.

 So how does this word problem generator works?

-From this, you can easily create another very similar problem.
+From this, you can create a very similar problem.
 Something like:

 The answers in the two sample problems above are 524.10 cm2 and 659.97 cm2 respectively (using π = 3.1416).
 However, for every variation of the problem that you create, you need to solve them all over again.

-The problem generator works by providing you with a template wherein you can change one or more variables and the answer is instantly changed as well.
+The problem generator works by providing you with a template wherein you can change one or more variables, and the answer changes instantly.
 You can then copy and paste this problem, together with the answer, as a new problem in a notepad or word processor.

 How to create problem generator using spreadsheets?

-While it's might be easy to encode the numerical values involved in a problem in a spreadsheet, it's sometimes difficult to remember the text and scenario that surrounds the numerical values.
+While it might be easy to encode the numerical values involved in a problem in a spreadsheet, it's sometimes difficult to remember the text and scenario that surrounds the numerical values.

-Step 8: move the cursor to the cell that will contain the answer and encode the equation you found in Step 3, with the cell names of the given values in place of variables.
+Step 8: Move the cursor to the cell that will contain the answer and type the equation you found in Step 3, with the cell names of the given values in place of variables.

 = B4*D4 - 3.1416 * F4^2

-Note that we use pi = 3.1416 instead of the Pi function that comes with Calc (or MS Excel), which generates 3.14159265358979.
+Note that we used pi = 3.1416 instead of the Pi function that comes with the spreadsheet applications.
 The reason is that the students will probably solve this problem manually and therefore, we need to use a limited number of decimal digits for pi.
 It's usually 3.1416 or 3.14 for lower grade levels.
 Of course, depending on the recipients of your quiz, you may use the Pi function.

-- Start with equal sign (=) just like how you start any operations or functions.
+- Start with an equal sign (=) just like how you start any operations or functions.

 - Replace all numerical values with the cell names, which you took note earlier in step 8.